How to visualize Airtable data with Chartbrew

 After clicking the Create token button, you will receive the token we will need for the Chartbrew authentication.
 Copy this code as we will use it in the next steps.

 Next, create a new project or use an existing one in Chartbrew.
-Head over to the Connections screen and create a new API connection.
+On your Chartbrew's home page, select the Connections tab in the side menu and click on the Create connection button.

 Copy the token in the Bearer token field and save the connection.
 If you test the connection you should get a "404, not found" error, but that is to be expected since we are trying to get data from the root API URL.